 Explicit contexts are a useful tool for handling failures.
 In the previous application a failure originating from the first input field, was handled by taking the value of the node bound to the second field.
 Similarly a failure originating from the second input field is handled by taking the value entered in the third field.

-operator also allows a binding to be activated only if the
+The @ operator also allows a binding to be activated only if the

 result of the previous binding(s), in the same context, is a failure